hashicorp/consul/website/source/docs/guides/bootstrapping.html.markdown

 option](/docs/agent/options.html).
 This option allows the server to assert leadership of the cluster without agreement from any other server.
 This is necessary because at this point, there are no other servers running in the datacenter!
 Lets call this first server `Node A`.
-When starting `Node A` something the following will be logged:
+When starting `Node A` something like the following will be logged:

     2014/02/22 19:23:32 [INFO] consul: cluster leadership acquired